Why use a sick day email template?

 [Manager name]

-Sick day update email template (casual)
+Casual sick day update email template

 When an employee has been out sick for a day or two, it’s a good idea to check on them.
-This email lets the worker know you’re concerned for their well-being.
-It also gives you a chance to ask about their anticipated return date.
+This email lets the worker know you’re concerned for their wellbeing.
+It also gives you a chance to ask about their anticipated return date:

 Hi [employee name],

-Just checking in to see how you’re feeling!
+Just checking in to see how you’re feeling.

 If you’re able, can you send me a quick update?
-A general timeline is fine—if you think you’ll be out of commission next week, I think we’ll pivot to [project] and push [project] until you’re back in the office.
+A general timeline is fine.
+If you think you’ll be out of commission next week, I think we’ll pivot to [project] and push [project] until you’re back in the office.

 If there’s anything we can do for you on this end, let me know.
 All of us in [department] are sending good thoughts your way.